sumShahd/sat2uav-rubble-detect/README.md

 - ESRGAN upsampling utilities
 - CycleGAN training pipeline
 - SDXL ControlNet inference workflows
-- Sample of comparison results and qualitative findings
+- Sample of comparison results and qualitative findings which can be seen in 'images/'

 ## Data Access
 This project uses several datasets: